taipalogy/apps/README.md

 `npm install`

+You need the package.json file in the folder before you run `npm install`.
+You can run `npm init` or simply copy one from a repo to have it in place.

 Run the following command line to compile your TypeScript code to JavaScript:

 `tsc -m commonjs -t es2022 --outDir out myapp.ts`